 least with cloud computing, you can figure that out pretty

 Look next at Slide 20.
-This is kind of, what do you need to
+This is kind of, what do you need to keep in mind?

 What TCO factors to consider.
 Well, horizontal versus vertical scaling.